 Performance poetry & the healing process.

 This workshop series cultivates wellbeing by deepening creative writing and performance practices that are anchored in self-love.
-Each of the four sessions will explore a domain of wellness through art practice, including: body, mind, emotional & spiritual domains, and strengthening our capacity towards radical self and community care.
+The series will explore a domain of wellness through art practice, including: body, mind, emotional & spiritual domains, and strengthening our capacity towards radical self and community care.
 Register for Poetic Heartwork on Thursdays October 13 - November 3.

 6:10 - 7 p.m.
 Thursdays Athletic Centre I Sponsored in partnership with the Athletic Centre.